There are many things in life that might cause you to say, “that’s a pain in the neck,” – but what happens when it really is?

 This is also true if you are pregnant or you have a history of stroke within your family.

 Although inversions are an excellent type of exercise, you should always seek more information from a trusted doctor or healthcare worker.

 If you are given the go-ahead by your chosen professional, it’s advisable to hang upside down, lasting no more than 30 seconds to a minute.
 As you begin to practice more, you may then increase the time you invert.

 Although it is possible to use an inversion table by yourself, especially if you are extremely healthy, it isn’t recommended.

-As you may be upside down for a lengthy period, much like when you lift heavy weights, it is advisable to have someone near who you can trust.
+As you may be upside down for a lengthy period, much like lifting heavy weights, it is advisable to have someone near who you can trust.

 When exercising, it’s always best to be as safe as you can.
-Inversion exercise is great for your health, but you also need to ensure you are doing it safely.
+Inversion exercise is great for your health, but you also need to do it safely.

 Try to complete your workout with someone you know will help if things go wrong.